Establishing Texas Residency as an Out-of-State (OOS) UT-Austin Student

 Check out my new book Surviving the College Admissions Madness and Youtube Channel

-I recently connected with Chesney Coker is an owner / broker of Tower Realty Austin.
+I connected with Chesney Coker is an owner / broker of Tower Realty Austin.
 Chesney has been working with out-of-state UT families for over 18 years, helping them buy property to establish Texas state residency, and qualify for in-state-tuition rates.
 You can contact him here.

 I hope this question and answer sheds some light on establishing residency through Texas property ownership.